How Funding Works: Professional Programs

 - Alumna (2012), Master of Social Work

-Students in professional graduate programs typically self-fund their educational expenses through a variety of programs including student loans, student line of credit, and employment income.
-Students may also be eligible for a limited number of graduate awards available through their graduate units and various external agencies.
+Students in professional graduate programs typically self-fund their educational expenses through a variety of programs including student loans, student lines of credit, personal savings and employment income.

 A number of graduate units have selected awards available to students in professional programs.
-To see if you qualify, please consult your graduate unit.
+To see if you qualify, please consult your Faculty Registrar or graduate unit.